isemenkov/pascalutils/README.md

 PascalUtils
 ==========

-PascalUtils is delphi and object pascal library of utils data structures.
+PascalUtils is an object library for delphi and FreePascal of data structures that implements syntactic sugar similar to that of other modern languages as far as syntax allows.

 ### Table of contents